StaticReturn/staticreturn.github.io/rules/professions/barbarian.md

 *  **Wilderness Survival**

 ### Abilities
 *  Treat the number of wounds you have as one fewer.
-This means you may have a total of 5 wounds before you instantly die.
 *  You tire more slowly and recover more quickly.  ½ the normal rate.